elliotchance/ok/lib/log/README.md

 ```

 Log is a very simple implementation for Logger.
 You may call this directly
-for dynamic log levels, but it is recommened to put this into a Logger first.
+for dynamic log levels, but it is recommended to put this into a Logger
+first.

 ### Logger